UCPouchitis/web/_investigators/oni_basu.md

 group: Host Group
 speciality: Single-Cell Genomics
 icon: fa-users
-position: Professor
+position: Assistant Professor
 institution: University of Chicago
 department: Genetic Medicine
 e-mail: onibasu@uchicago.edu
 bio-photo: https://voices.uchicago.edu/rc2pouch/files/2019/11/rc2basu.jpg
 ---

-[Basu Lab](https://wordpress.uchospitals.edu/basu-lab/) is an interdisciplinary research group that combines expertise from physics, genomics, molecular biology and materials science to study complex biological systems with single cell resolution, at very high throughput, and in context of their native environments.
+Dr. Basu is an Assistant Professor of Medicine in the Section of Genetic Medicine at the University of Chicago, and an Assistant Scientist at Argonne National Laboratory.
+[The Basu Lab](https://wordpress.uchospitals.edu/basu-lab/) is an interdisciplinary research group that combines expertise from physics, genomics, molecular biology and materials science to study complex biological systems with single cell resolution, at very high throughput, and in context of their native environments.